brendmung/AfterShift/README.md

 The application allows users to define custom report structures via JSON templates, save reports locally, and generate a clean, formatted text output for easy sharing.

+You can also create, edit, and experiment with templates directly through the companion web tool at https://after-shift.vercel.app/

 ## Features

 *   **Customizable Templates:** Import custom JSON templates to change the structure of the report form.